TheHandOfNOD/MyJourney2Flip/README.md

 ### Git
 First, naturally I installed and configured git.
 I connected my local repository with the one in github.
+Unfortunately I have to connect via SSH so I will configure this tomorrow.

 # Hexagonal architecture
 https://github.com/jorgetovar/hexagonal-architecture-java